adi112100/smart-attendance-app/Readme.txt

+# Smart Attendance System

-This is a face recognition based attendance system.
+## This is a face recognition based attendance system.